Sukh0204/SECURITYSYNCHRONISER/README.md

 **Problem Statement and Purpose of Project**

-Transmission of huge volumes of data has always been an area of concern for an organization such as DRDO.
+Transmission of huge volumes of data has always been an area of concern for an organization.
 It is important that the data remain private, without any leaks and is transferred at a quick rate nonetheless.
 Conventional approaches such as data transfer on the cloud are out of the picture due to risks of security breach and approaches such as FTP are difficult to implement when this data transfer is occurring very frequently.
 Hence the need was felt to develop a tool to transfer data securely and quickly between two systems connected via ethernet.